-Placing 41st in the U.S. News & World Report National University Rankings and 50th in the Times Higher Education World University Rankings, Boston University is among world’s top academic institutions.
-As one of BU’s 16 degree-granting schools and colleges, Metropolitan College offers more than 60 undergraduate and graduate programs in evening, online, and blended formats.
-MET students study alongside accomplished professionals, network with peers, and learn from an award-winning faculty of scholars and practitioners who are committed to research, innovation, and excellence.
+As one of BU’s 17 degree-granting schools and colleges, Metropolitan College offers more than 70 undergraduate and graduate programs in evening, online, and blended formats.
+In addition to learning from an award-winning faculty of scholars and practitioners, MET students study alongside accomplished professionals, network with peers, and gain access to an invaluable network of local and global alumni.